 1st Round | $8,380 | 0 |

-ATP Tokyo Past Winners and Runner Ups
+ATP Japan Open Past Winners and Runner Ups

 Men’s Singles

-The below list of singles winners and runner ups goes back to 2016, with the full list being available on the ATP Tour website.
+The below list of singles winners and runner-ups goes back to 2016, with the full list being available on the ATP Tour website.

 Year | Winner | Runner Up | Score |